The Québec maritime Blog

 Did you know that you can cross the St. Lawrence on your snowmobile?
-Board the MV F.-A.-Gauthier ferry and travel between Matane, in Gaspésie, and Baie-Comeau or Godbout, in Côte-Nord.
-Take advantage of the onboard amenities (restaurant, bar, video screenings, lounges, etc.) while you soak up the magnificent view of the St. Lawrence.
+Board the ferry and travel between Matane, in Gaspésie, and Baie-Comeau or Godbout, in Côte-Nord.
+Take advantage of the onboard amenities while you soak up magnificent views of the St. Lawrence.

 2. Deer wintering areas

-As you ride the trails of Bas-Saint-Laurent, you will most likely spot many white-tailed deer.
-A good place to observe this species is at Pohénégamook Santé Plein Air where they come to feed in the winter.
+As you ride the trails of Bas-Saint-Laurent, you’ll most likely spot many white-tailed deer.
+A good place to observe them is in the Pohénégamook area.
 Trail #546 and Trans-Québec trail #35 between Squatec and Saint-Narcisse-de-Rimouski are also good observation areas, especially along the Rimouski River.
 Keep your eyes peeled!

 3. Snowmobile bridge over the Manicouagan River

 As you explore Côte-Nord, be sure to ride across the world’s highest snowmobile bridge, which spans the Manicouagan River.
 This impressive structure is 213 metres (700 feet) long and nearly 28 metres (90 feet) high.
-You will also have the opportunity to cross several other bridges in Côte-Nord, since this region is home to many rivers.
+You’ll also have the opportunity to cross several other bridges in Côte-Nord, since this region is home to many rivers.

 4. A forest of “ghost trees”…

 An unusual weather phenomenon occurs in Gaspésie along regional trail #587 N, which leads to the top of the Saint-Pierre Mountain in La Rédemption.
 Produced by wind, humidity and pressure, this “frost amplification zone” results in a forest covered in a thick blanket of frost, which makes the trees look like ghosts.
 You won’t soon forget this otherworldly sight!

 6. The White Trail

-The White Trail is a unique snow road that offers you the opportunity to discover the villages and people of the Lower North Shore.
+The White Trail (Route Blanche) is a unique snow road that offers you the opportunity to discover the villages and people of the Lower North Shore.
 What’s even more exceptional about this trail is that it’s the only way to travel by land in the winter.
-Other than by boat or plane, snowmobiles are thus the only means of transportation between these municipalities.
+Other than boats or planes, snowmobiles are the only means of transportation between these municipalities.
 Note that this is an expert trail; if you have never done this type of expedition before, you must travel with a guide.

 7. Wind turbines